bespokegear/ppfairy/README.md

 ## Pre-requisites

-* Install the Arduino IDE
+* Install the Arduino IDE 1.6.6 or later
 ** Windows & Mac users may find a download link here: https://www.arduino.cc/en/Main/Software ** Major Linux distros carry it in their software repositories, or the link above may be used
 * Install the Adafruit_NeoPixel.h library: https://github.com/adafruit/Adafruit_NeoPixel